SFDO-Tooling/CumulusCI/docs/robot_new.rst

    *** Keywords ***
    Create a test contact
-      [Documentation]  Create a temporary contact and return the id [Return]         ${contact id}
+      [Documentation]  Create a temporary Contact and return the ID [Return]         ${contact id}

-      # Generate a name to use for our contact
+      # Generate a name to use for Contact
       ${first name}=   Get fake data  first_name
       ${last name}=    Get fake data  last_name